clrxbl/haste-server/about.md

 ## Privacy

-While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
+While the contents are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
 Post things at your own risk.
 Not responsible for any loss of data or removed pastes.

 ## Open Source

-Haste can easily be installed behind your network, and it's all open source!

 * [haste-client](https://github.com/seejohnrun/haste-client)
 * [haste-server](https://github.com/seejohnrun/haste-server)

-## Author
+## Contact

-Code by John Crepezzi <john.crepezzi@gmail.com>
-Key Design by Brian Dawson <bridawson@gmail.com>
+Hosted by Michael#9600 on Discord.